spacelift-io/user-documentation/docs/vendors/kubernetes/authenticating.md

 aws eks update-kubeconfig --region $REGION_NAME --name $CLUSTER_NAME
 ```

-{% hint style="info" %}
+!!! info
-* The `$REGION_NAME` and `$CLUSTER_NAME` environment variables must be defined in your Stack's environment.
-* This relies on either using the Spacelift [AWS Integration](../../integrations/cloud-providers/aws.md), or ensuring that your workers have permission to access the EKS cluster.
+    * The `$REGION_NAME` and `$CLUSTER_NAME` environment variables must be defined in your Stack's environment.    * This relies on either using the Spacelift [AWS Integration](../../integrations/cloud-providers/aws.md), or ensuring that your workers have permission to access the EKS cluster.
-{% endhint %}

 ## Azure